 We are an associated partner of CESNI – the European Committee for drawing up standards in Inland Navigation.
 This body could be the genesis of a European Inland Navigation Agency, and we will contribute to the establishment of rules and standards in order to further harmonise the sector on European level.
 We also represent workers towards the various River Commissions that govern traffic on Europe’s biggest rivers.
 These Commissions are very influential, so this is a constant priority – especially the Rhine Commission, which is the largest and affects the most workers.

 2017 marked the 50th anniversary of the inland waterways social dialogue, the only European platform where representative trade unions and industry organisations meet, discuss and resolve issues facing the sector.
 The ETF Inland Waterways Section will continue to reinforce the European Social Dialogue Committee and work with the social partners when possible.
-By early 2019 we aim to finalise a joint project: Towards A Sustainable Crewing System (TASCS) or an easy-to-use and easy-to-implement manning instrument.

-We place a lot of emphasis on projects to strengthen our affiliate unions by organising annual seminars that bring together union officials and the front line membership.
+We place a lot of emphasis on strengthening our affiliate unions by organising annual seminars that bring together union officials and the front line membership.
 We carry out joint campaigns with our affiliates, such as the long-standing River Cruise campaign.
 We will push on with this campaign to organise workers in the river cruise sector, since the industry avoids meaningful dialogue and we see no improvement in the often shocking conditions for workers aboard Europe’s river cruise ships.